 Birding in Buffalo

 Who knew a cemetery would be a great place to find a range of birds?
 The Forest Lawn Cemetery has a creek that runs up against a small gorge which makes it a great place to search for birds.
 I have had luck finding many warblers, hawks, and birds in the woodpecker family such as Northern Flickers.
-Waterfowl tend to huddle together in the winter near the pond.
+Actually, this past warbler season at Forest Lawn was the best I have ever experienced anywhere, seeing 28 different warblers.
+Waterfowl tend to huddle together in the winter near Mirror Lake.
 There is also a family of deer that I have had fun photographing around the tombstones.

 Another place I hit up regularly to view water birds is the inner and outer harbors, which are found just outside downtown Buffalo.
 There are a series of small trails to walk against the water that will not disappoint.
 This spring and summer I have found a pair of Red-Headed Woodpeckers.
 I usually combine a trip to outer harbor with Tifft as they are close to each other and make a day of it.